Reference 04 — Communication flows¶

 Errors specific to the static flow¶

-A static-handle write can return:
+A static-handle write can answer: